 Formation pore pressure gradients are generally estimated when the well is planned based on available information from other wells in the area and from seismic velocity profiles.
 Efforts are made to update the estimated pore pressure gradient versus depth profile as the well is drilled, but the pore pressure gradient is often not known with a high level of precision.
 Measurements of formation pore pressure are generally not made until the hole-section has been drilled and formation evaluation tools have been deployed.
-In many cases, an exact formation pressure of a productive zone is not known until the well is perforated and bottom hole pressure measurement records are recovered at the surface.
+In many cases, an exact formation pressure measurement records are recovered at the surface.
 The mud density during tripping is generally at least 0.2 to 0.5 ppge higher than the maximum exposed formation pressure gradient.
 If the formation pore pressure gradient is higher than anticipated, mud density used during tripping operations may be too low to accommodate even a small swab pressure loss on bottom due to pulling the pipe during a trip.